 Don't wait!
 Early treatment is the most effective treatment.

 What Should I do if I Have Tinnitus?

 Millions of people experience tinnitus.
 It is a common symptom of the hearing loss that occurs as we grow older.
 Tinnitus may be also be caused by sudden hearing loss from exposure to loud noise; a reaction to medication; or other medical conditions such as allergies, tumors or heart or circulatory problems.

-If you’re experiencing tinnitus, call us and schedule a visit with one of our audiologists.
+If you’re experiencing tinnitus, call or text us and schedule a visit with one of our audiologists.
 We’ll do a complete hearing screening and review your medical history.
 We’ll determine the most likely cause of your tinnitus and discuss treatment options with you.

 Talk to us and put an end to the ringing in your ears.